enodekciw/Aries/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Aries is fully responsive WordPress theme with 7 colorful skins.
 Also, you can create your own color schemes combining background (or even fullscreen background images!) and accent colors.
 Oh, and did I mention that Aries adapts to your needs?
 By default content is displayed in a single column, but if you add some widgets to the sidebar.. it morphs into two columns (content + sidebar)!
 Perfect for personal bloggers.
 P.S.
-Built with love @ wplovin.com
+Built with love @ http://wplov.in/

+== Child Themes ==

+Please follow https://codex.wordpress.org/Child_Themes#How_to_Create_a_Child_Theme to create a Child Theme, if you really need to make some modifications to Aries.
+IMPORTANT: You won't need to worry about parent stylesheets, because those will be loaded automagically.
+Just create style.css as mentioned in that Codex link above and you are ready to go ;)

 == Bundled with a theme ==